tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/接入文档/活体人脸比对（SDK）接入指引/iOS端接入_intl_en.md

 The current version includes interactions with backend APIs for getting a token to start the verification process.

 1. Get the verification token by using the server API
-2. Start the eKYC SDK to enter the verification page
+2. Start the FaceID SDK to enter the verification page
 3. Process the best frame (if any) after verification ends
 4. Get the verification result through the token